This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What else do I need to know about a PEG tube?

-- You may need to keep track of how much formula and other liquids you have each day.
-You may also need to keep track of how much you urinate and how many times you have a bowel movement each day.
+- Keep a record of liquids you have each day.
+You may also need to keep a record of how much you urinate and how many times you have a bowel movement each day.
 Bring this record to your follow-up visits.

-- You may need to check your weight daily or weekly.
+- Check your weight as directed.
 Keep a record of your weights and bring it to your follow-up visits.
 Your healthcare provider may need to change your feedings if your weight changes too quickly.

 - Take your medicines as directed.
 Learn which of your medicines can be crushed, mixed with water, and given through the PEG tube.
 Certain medicines should not be crushed or may clog the PEG tube.